George FitzClarence, 1st Earl of Munster: Biography

-The eldest illegitimate son of William IV of the United Kingdom and his long-time mistress Dorothea Jordan, he was well-educated, although his written English was poor (as was that of several of his royal uncles).
+The eldest illegitimate son of Prince William, Duke of Clarence and St Andrews (later King William IV; his surname was derived from his father's dukedom) and his long-time mistress Dorothea Jordan, he was well-educated, although his written English was poor (as was that of several of his royal uncles).
 Like his siblings, he had little contact with his mother after his parents separated in 1811, preferring to rely on his expectations from his father.
 He served as an army officer during the Peninsular War and subsequently in India.
 His father, though proud of his military record, was deeply concerned about his drinking and gambling, vices to which many of William's brothers were prone.

-He was created Earl of Munster, Viscount FitzClarence and Baron Tewkesbury on 4 June 1831, and made a Privy Councillor in 1833.
-"Earl of Munster" had been a title held by his father before his accession to the British throne.
+His father acceded to the throne in 1830 on the death of King George IV.
+He was created Earl of Munster, Viscount FitzClarence and Baron Tewkesbury on 4 June 1831, and made a Privy Counsellor in 1833.
+"Earl of Munster" had been a title held by his father before his accession.
 George, like his siblings, was dissatisfied with the provisions made for him and this, combined with his increasing mental instability, caused a series of quarrels with his father, which ended in a complete breach in relations between them.
 The estrangement caused the King great distress, but those close to him thought it better that there be as little contact as possible, since Munster's visits invariably upset his father.
-Even the death of Munster's sister Sophia de L'Isle, the King's favourite child, in April 1837, did not bring about a reconciliation.
+Even the death of Munster's sister Sophia, Lady De L'Isle, the King's favourite child, in April 1837, did not bring about a reconciliation.

-He gained the rank of major-general in the British Army and held the office of aide-de-Camp to his father King William IV between 1830 and 1837.
-He held the office of Lieutenant of the Tower of London between 1831 and 1833, was Constable and Governor of Windsor Castle between 1833 and 1842 and aide-de-Camp to Queen Victoria between 1837 and 1841.
+He gained the rank of major-general in the British Army and held the office of aide-de-camp to his father King William IV between 1830 and 1837.
+He held the office of Lieutenant of the Tower of London between 1831 and 1833, was Constable and Governor of Windsor Castle between 1833 and 1842.

+Munster was aide-de-camp to his first cousin Queen Victoria between 1837 and 1841.
+In June 1838, he attended her coronation.
 He was elected president of the Royal Asiatic Society in 1841.

 Marriage and children

-FitzClarence married Mary Wyndham (29 August 1792 – 3 December 1842), daughter of George Wyndham, 3rd Earl of Egremont, and his mistress Elizabeth Fox, on 18 October 1819.
+FitzClarence married Mary Wyndham (29 August 1792 – 3 December 1842), daughter of George Wyndham, 3rd Earl of Egremont and his mistress Elizabeth Fox, on 18 October 1819.
 They had seven children: